-Can the 5 percent limitation for ABL and AR receivables arising under asset-based lending facilities and loans secured by accounts receivable and for car and light truck receivables included in non-auto floorplan ABS and the 5 percent limitation on receivables other than cars, light trucks, and motorcycles for auto floorplan ABS with a mixed type of inventory be achieved through a requirement that such receivables in excess of 5 percent be effectively treated as having a balance and value of zero or not treated as eligible receivables in the floorplan ABS transaction documents?
+Can the 5 percent limitation for ABL and AR receivables and for car and light truck receivables included in non-auto floorplan ABS and the 5 percent limitation on receivables other than cars, light trucks, and motorcycles for auto floorplan ABS be achieved through a requirement that such receivables in excess of 5 percent be effectively treated as having a balance and value of zero or not treated as eligible receivables in the floorplan ABS transaction documents?
 Yes.